AneekRahman/jstyling/docs/index.md

 [downloads-image]: https://img.shields.io/npm/dm/jstyling.svg
 [downloads-url]: https://npmjs.org/package/jstyling

-### What is this?
+# What is this?

 This is a library which can do Styling totally inside of JavaScript.
-React like object passing in as the styling.
-No more having to make everything look gibberish inside you JS file to update or set the styling.
+React.JS inspired object passing in as the styling.
+No more having to make everything look gibberish inside your JS file to update or set the styling.

 The power of JavaScript and CSS, In one file!

 Like this:

 ```
+// Style it!
+Keep it Neat & Clean
+JS("button").style({
+  backgroundColor: "transparent",
+  backgroundImage: "linear-gradient(rgba(0,0,0,.02), rgba(0,0,0,.03))",
+  border: "1px solid rgba(0,0,0,.05)",
+  color: "#006edb",
+  padding: ".5em 1.6em",
+  borderRadius: ".5em",
+  boxShadow: "0px 1px 3px rgba(0,0,0,0.04)",
+});

-// Create a style object or directly pass it in
+// Again style it on click!
-var style = {
-  height: "400px",
+document
+  .querySelector("button")
+  .addEventListener("mousedown", () => {

+    JS("button").style({
-  backgroundColor: "rgb(100, 150, 200)",
+      backgroundColor: "#006edb",
-  transform: "translateX(50px)"
-}

-// Apply styles to all div and #hero
-JS("div, #hero").style(style);

-// Reapply all styles with a twist!
-To another element!
-style.opacity = ".5";
-JS(".another").style(style);
+      color: "white",
+    });

+});
 ```

 <p style="color: rgba(0,0,0,0.4)">Also help the development by reporting any bugs.
 Feel free to contribute to this project.
 Thanks ❤</p>

+# Example

+![JStyling demo][example]

+[example]: ./example.gif "JStyling demo"

+Code for this is inside `example/client.js` (Check out how simple it is!)

-### Benefits
+# Benefits

 - Easy and readable syntax
 - JavaScript + CSS alteration together
 - Extremely lightweight: Only 1.2kB (500B gzipped!)
 - Zero dependencies

-### CDN
+# CDN

 ```
 <script src="https://unpkg.com/jstyling/src/jstyling.js">
 ```

-### NPM Installation
+# NPM Installation

 ```
 npm i jstyling
 ```

-### Usage
+# Usage

 ```